Jeffrey1202/comp9101/README.md

 # Dataset
 The dataset we used can be downloaded from https://grouplens.org/datasets/movielens/

-# cosine similiarity base on user/item
+# Cosine similiarity base on user/item
 def cos_sim(user_dict1, user_dict2):
     set_all = set(user_dict1) | set(user_dict2)
     set_and = set(user_dict1) & set(user_dict2)